designstudentclub/studentdesignclub/about.md

 ### What is this whole thing about
 {{ site.title }} is a showcase of student designers doing some mind blowing design work.
 With the goal of helping other student design finding other designers to follow them on Instagram.

-I will admit that this website is not based on an oringal idea.
+I will admit that this website is not based on an original idea.
 Insert Steve Job quote here.
-But is heavily base on [@julesforrest](https://twitter.com/julesforrest) website [womenwho.design](https://womenwho.design/) after I heard of it on the [Design Detail](https://spec.fm/podcasts/design-details) podcast.
+But is heavily based on [@julesforrest](https://twitter.com/julesforrest) website [womenwho.design](https://womenwho.design/) after I heard of it on the [Design Detail](https://spec.fm/podcasts/design-details) podcast.
 It sounded like a cool idea, shedding light on notable women in the design field.
-I wanted to do something similar but instead I want to be inspired by other student designers who were in similar stages of there careers.
+I wanted to do something similar but instead, I want to be inspired by other student designers who were in similar stages of there careers.

 If you want to help my list grow by finding other student designers.
-Who inspire you, please nominate them [here]({{site.baseurl}}/nominate.html).
+Who inspires you, please nominate them [here]({{site.baseurl}}/nominate.html).

 ### FAQ
 ---

 #### Why Instagram

-In short it's the social medium platform I use the most.
+In short, it's the social media platform I use the most.
 Instagram also focuses heavily on images which makes it great to see what the designers are up too.

 #### How does filtering work

-The filtering is not prefect I will admit it.
-Basically it is a manual process of viewing your work and guessing what category you will belong too.
-If you want to adjust what categories you fall into you can send us a [email]({{site.baseurl}}/contact.html) saying what category you like.
+The filtering is not perfect I will admit it.
+Basically it is a manual process of viewing your work and guessing what category you will belong to.
+If you want to adjust what categories you fall into you can send us an [email]({{site.baseurl}}/contact.html) saying what category you like.

 #### Can I suggest a new category

 Totally!
-Just send us a [email]({{site.baseurl}}/contact.html) suggesting the category.
+Just send us an [email]({{site.baseurl}}/contact.html) suggesting the category.

 #### Can you remove me from your list